Last Updated: May 1, 2022

 6. Plan Ahead With Your Community

 Learn about all the different actions you can take to prepare and recover from the hazards associated with hurricanes.
-Start the conversation now in your community with these Neighbor Helping Neighbor strategies, and remember you may need to adjust your preparedness plans based on the latest health and safety guidelines from the CDC and your local officials.
+Start the conversation now in your community with these Neighbor Helping Neighbor strategies.

 7. Create Your Business Continuity Plan